UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Please email rc-support@ucl.ac.uk with any queries or raise a request about Myriad via [UCL MyServices](https://myservices.ucl.ac.uk/).
 If you are no longer using the cluster and wish to be removed from this mailing list, please also contact us and say we can delete your account.

+#### Latest on Myriad

+  - 2024-10-25 18:20 - Filesystem issues on Myriad

+    We have been having some filesystem issues since around 16:50.

+    One of the servers that is part of the filesystem kept crashing, we had a failover and then the new active one crashed as well.
+This will be preventing logins and jobs will have failed.

+    Depending on what is happening, we may not be able to sort this out until Monday and if access is restored it may be unstable throughout the weekend.

 ### Kathleen